MicrosoftDocs/SupportArticles-docs/support/windows-server/deployment/repair-or-in-place-upgrade.md

 ---
 # How to do an in-place upgrade on Windows

 After you've done the emergency repair process, the computer still doesn't operate normally.
-In this situation, you may want to do a repair in-place upgrade or an in-place ugprade to a newer operating system version.
-A repair IPU means performing an in-place upgade to the same OS version as the existing one.
+In this situation, you may want to do a repair in-place upgrade or an in-place upgrade to a newer operating system version.
+A repair in-place upgrade means performing an in-place upgrade to the same OS version as the existing one.

 _Applies to:_ &nbsp; All Windows versions
 _Original KB number:_ &nbsp; 2255099